AndrewFoxATU/SoC-Project/index.md

 ### **Synthesis**

 Synthesising the modified design involved generating a new bitstream for the Basys3 board.
 The synthesis process ran successfully and I implemented the design onto the hardware.
 The extended 12-colour cycle displayed as intended.
-As the (`vgaBLUE`) is not used in my design it is cut off from the rest of the Schematic
+Since (`vgaBLUE`) is not used in my design it is cut off from the rest of the Schematic
 <img src="https://raw.githubusercontent.com/AndrewFoxATU/SoC-Project/main/docs/assets/images/schematic.png">

 ### **Demonstration**